strapdata/elassandra/docs/elassandra/source/docker.rst

 When using the host network is not an option, you could just map the necessary ports with ``-p 9042:9042``,  ``-p 9200:9200`` and so on... but you should be aware that docker default network will considerably slow down performances.

-Also, elassandra cluster can be fully managed over a swarm cluster.
-But this will basically require some more customization.
-Feel free to open an issue on our github repository to further discuss.
+.. note:: Creating a cluster from the standalone image is probably fine for testing environments.
+But if you plan to run long-lived Elassandra clusters on containers, Kubernetes is the way to go.